semantics/, contracts/, and query, it emits byte-identical SQL every time.

 final/provisional. - Enforce guardrails.
 AND-in mandatory filters, apply

 SELECT) only, by construction. - Attach result attributes.
 Resolved bindings, guardrails fired, provisional/final mix, per-source freshness, and additivity handling applied.
+Under an active tenancy policy, also a

 code, message, candidates?), never free text, so a caller can act on them programmatically instead of parsing prose.